NeuroJSON/jsonlab/README.rst

    sudo dnf install octave-jsonlab

-To enable data compression/decompression, you are encouraged to install ``octave-zmat`` using
+To enable data compression/decompression, you need to install ``octave-zmat`` using

 .. code:: shell